jakub-jedrusiak/mars-ib-cat/README.md

 This adaptive version of MaRs-IB was created by Jakub Jędrusiak from the University of Wrocław (Poland).
 It is shared under MIT license.

-The MaRS-IB is an amazing set of Raven-like matrices created by Gabriele Cherchia, Delia Fuhrmann et al. (unspecified license,restricted for academic and non-commercial purposes only):
+The MaRs-IB is an amazing set of Raven-like matrices created by Gabriele Cherchia, Delia Fuhrmann et al. (unspecified license,restricted for academic and non-commercial purposes only):

 Chierchia, G., Fuhrmann, D., Knoll, L. J., Pi-Sunyer, B. P., Sakhardande, A. L., & Blakemore, S.-J. (2019).
 The matrix reasoning item bank (Mars-ib): Novel, open-access abstract reasoning items for adolescents and adults. *Royal Society Open Science*, *6*(10), 190232. <https://doi.org/10.1098/rsos.190232>